Nuke User Guide v2.1

 open [ <file name> ] -m <module code> -c <category name> -t <task description>

-Otherwise, if you want to open all the files in the list, leave the file name blank.
+.
+Otherwise, if you want to open all the files in the list, leave the

 Example Usage